ZPESystems/Ansible/examples/playbooks/system-roles/SDP/Readme.md

 ## Configuration Process to be followed

-This guide assumes that the GateSR device is used as an Ansible host that will provision itself.
-It also assumes that only a minimal configuration was performed and that the device has multiple WAN connections.
+This guide assumes that a Nodegrid device device is used as an Ansible host.
+It also assumes that on the target GateSR a minimal configuration was performed and that it has multiple WAN connections.
 Furthermore, as an example, the device's switch is configured in an specific scenario considering LAN segmentation by using VLANs.

 ### Step 1: Download Ansible Library
 - Download Ansible Library from https://github.com/ZPESystems/Ansible